dans-mad/eslint-intro/README.md

 There are several linters available for JavaScript, and ESLint is the most popular.
 We will learn to install and use it, and to configure it for our own preferences.

 ## Prerequisites
- * node and npm installed
+ * VSCode, node and npm installed

 ## Setup
  In the `eslint-intro` directory, run the following commands: